 “I never posed my pictures… I can remember seeing this graffiti and thinking it was rather artistic, but I wanted a human face.
 A little boy was about to walk past, so I waited and took one shot.”

 Throughout the 1960s and 1970s she continuously photographed a range of humanist subjects, sparked by her amusement and curiosity of human character and behaviour, and a compassion for social injustice.
 However, it is her empathetic but unsentimental photographs of inner-city working-class communities in Salford and Manchester as they experienced years of ‘slum’ clearance that has come to define her distinct vision.
-This twenty-year period sees Shirley evolve her ideas of documentary form and subject matter, and includes a startling body of colour work taken in Summer 1965.
+This twenty-year period sees Shirley evolve her ideas of documentary form and subject matter, and she produced a startling body of colour work taken in Summer 1965.

 “My sympathies lay with the people who were forced to exist miserably, often for months on end, sometimes years, whilst demolition went on all around them.”
 (Shirley Baker, on the slum clearances of inner Manchester and Salford)